-As part of the 16 units of qualifying courses, each student in the IP Concentration must complete an experiential course.
+As part of the 16 units of qualifying courses, each student in the IP Concentration must complete a capstone or experiential course.
 This may consist of an externship in a related industry or advocacy placement, or an IP-related moot court, colloquium or skills course.
 Students with work experience in IP, that otherwise would be duplicated by an experiential course, may waive out of the requirement upon approval by the Concentration adviser.

 - To be eligible to take the patent bar (required for practice before the Patent Office) a student must typically have a degree (or minimum coursework) in science or engineering.
 However, no technical background is needed for other areas of patent law such as patent litigation or transactional work.
 Find more details here.